precice/precice.github.io/README.md

     while building the site locally, then you have been rate limited by Google Scholar.
 The citation database won't be up to date.
 Alternatively open [http://scholar.google.com/](http://scholar.google.com/) in a browser and complete the Captcha.

 For further information see the [documentation page on common issues](https://precice.org/docs-meta-common-issues.html).

+## Licenses

+The content of the preCICE webpage is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Third-party licenses (e.g. of the framework we use) are collected in the `licenses` subfolder.
+Note that preCICE itself has a software license, [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.en.html).